 - 1/2 teaspoon almond extract (use 1 tsp if you use vanilla)

-- Combine dry ingredients (flour, baking powder, salt, cornstarch) and set aside.
+- In a medium bowl, combine dry ingredients (flour, baking powder, salt, cornstarch) and set aside.

-- Add the dry ingredients to the butter mixture until combined.
-The dough will be crumbly.
+- On low speed (2) slowly add the dry ingredients to the mixture.
+Mix for 1-2 minutes until the dough incorporates all of the dry ingredients.
+The dough will be slightly crumbly.

 - Turn the dough out onto a lightly floured surface.
 Gently press the dough together careful not to over work the dough and heat the butter up.
-Roll the dough out to a 1/4" thick.
+Using a rolling pin, roll the dough out to a 1/4" thick.

 - Using your cookie cutter, cut the dough into shapes and place on parchment paper.

-- Bake for 9-11 minutes under barely golden.
+- Bake for 9-11 minutes until slightly golden.
 Once they bake, transfer to a cooling rack.